ProzorroUKR/openprocurement.api/docs/source/tendering/defense/tutorial.rst

 Tender activating
 -----------------

-After adding needed criteria we can activate our tender, so let's do that:
+For activating tender you should update status to `active.tendering`:

-.. include:: http/tutorial/tender-activating.http
+.. include:: http/tender-activating.http
    :code:

 Let's see what listing of tenders reveals us:

-.. include:: http/tutorial/active-tender-listing-no-auth.http
+.. include:: http/active-tender-listing-no-auth.http
    :code:

 Now We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.